- Email: firstname.lastname@example.org

 Tony has been with Lewis Nedas Law since 1992, qualifying as a solicitor with the firm and becoming a partner in 2003.
 In 2006 Tony obtained his Higher Rights of Audience.

 As an experienced criminal solicitor, Tony has handled an extremely broad range of matters including murder, fraud, people trafficking, serious sexual offences, drugs importation and supply, violent disorder, child abduction and VAT evasion.
-At present he represents the only defendant awaiting trial for the murder of Keith Blakelock during the Broadwater Farm riot in 1985.

 In recent years Tony has developed an expertise in defending in cases involving indecent images of children and extreme pornographic images.
 Through involvement in such matters, Tony has amassed considerable knowledge of ancillary orders including sexual offences prevention orders (SOPOs), foreign travel bans and registration on the Sex Offenders Register.
 Tony can also make standalone applications to vary SOPOs, having regard to the less onerous prohibitions approved by the Court of Appeal in R v Smith and others.